Oh my – so sorry for my absence! I have been sick as a dog and finally, the clouds in my mind have cleared enough to write. 🙂

 Anywho, Elle contacted me regarding my story of debt and how I got through it.
 Though my story really has nothing to do with being a couple (unless you count the brief marriage and divorce in the middle), it has EVERYTHING to do with money…and my lack of it.

 If you have been following here for a while, you know that writing about that time in my life was not easy for me, talking about it was even harder.
-In the interview you will definitely hear my voice shake from nerves, but it also quivers with emotion.
-I hope one day I can get to the point where this isn’t the case but, in the meantime, I am still working through it.
+In the interview, you will definitely hear my voice shake from nerves, but it also quivers with emotion.
+I hope one day I can get to the point where this isn’t the case but, in the meantime, I am still working on it.
 If you’ve read it, my story is long and complicated and since the podcast is only 20 minutes, we talked a lot about the demise but not so much about the aftermath and recovery.
 If you’re interested in where I am now, check out the last post in the series HERE.

 Without further ado, here is the link to the episode in full (it sounds like it starts in the middle but keep with it):